Updated March 29th, 2019

 However, as the average commission tends to clock in at 6%, commissions tend to cut deeply into the profits to be made from selling a home.

 Good thing there is an alternative.
-Flat free real estate.
+Flat fee real estate.

 What is Flat Fee Real Estate?

-For example, when you list with Clever, you only pay a flat fee of $3,000.
-If your home sells for over $350,000, you’ll wind up with a measly 1% fee.
+For example, when you list with Clever, you only pay a flat fee of $3,000 for listing.
+If your home sells for over $350,000, you’ll wind up with a 1% fee for listing, but somewhere between 2-3% for buyer’s agent commision, saving you around 2-3% total, totaling thousands of dollars.
 This is significantly cheaper than the current national average of 6% that other real estate agents charge for the sale of homes.

 Think of it this way: your home is typically the most expensive thing that you own.
 It is your greatest asset.
 Why should you accept any less for it than you absolutely need to?